- Case in reference - IQBAL BASITH vs. N. SUBBALAKSHMI [CIVIL APPEAL NO.1725 OF 2010]

 - The coram was of Justices RF Nariman, Navin Sinha and Krishna Murari • The counsel was Sr. Adv Basava Prabhu S. Patil, Adv Purushottam Sharma Tripathi

-• The bench comprising Justices RF Nariman, Navin Sinha and Krishna Murari observed thus while allowing appeal against the concurrent findings by the Trial Court and the High court dismissing a suit filed by plaintiff seeking the relief for permanent injunction.
+- The bench comprising Justices RF Nariman, Navin Sinha and Krishna Murariallowed an appeal against the concurrent findings by the Trial Court and the High court dismissing a suit filed by the plaintiff seeking the relief for a permanent injunction.

 The Supreme Court has observed that adverse inference can be drawn against a party who does not appear in person to depose.